Voldemalort/token-factions/README.md

 #### An Actor's Folder Color

 This option uses the color of the folder a token's actor belongs in.
-A color of **#000000**, or the default color of a newactor folder, is treated as if there is no folder which will prevent a base and frame from being rendered for contained actor tokens.
+A color of **#000000**, or the default color of a new actor folder, is treated as if there is no folder that will prevent a base and frame from being rendered for contained actor tokens.

 ![alt text](https://github.com/Voldemalort/token-factions/blob/master/docs/actor-folder-color.png?raw=true)